 Does Health Care or Insurance cover this procedure?

 Alberta Health Care will cover the cost involved with this procedure.
-The Workers Compensation Board will also cover this procedure if you have a claim number.
+The Workers Compensation Board may also cover this procedure if you have a claim number.

 Post injection instructions

-- It is recommended that you follow up with your referring physician or physiotherapist.
+- It is recommended that you follow up with your referring physician and physiotherapist

 Are there risks?